 - A large electric transit bus is eligible for an incentive up to $9,000.

 - A mid-sized electric shuttle bus is eligible for an incentive up to $4,000.

 Charger rebates: Transit fleets are eligible for rebates up to 50% of the cost of an EV charger.
 The total amount will depend on power output of the charger.

 Fleets can select from a variety of EV charger configurations to fit their charging needs.
-See our approved product list, hosted by Southern California Edison – visit approved product list.
+See our approved product list, hosted by Southern California Edison - visit approved vendor list (PDF, 111 KB)